 - Unchecking the Page Group on all pages in the survey removes it the Randomize Pages section, but it will not remove the page group name from being listed in the Logic tab when editing a page.

 - Each page can only be assigned to one-page group

 - Page grouping does not show up in reporting or exporting

 - Treat this page as optional when calculating if a page group has been answered completed - This option is only used in conjunction with the Section Navigator action.

 - With your page groups set up, go to Tools > Randomize Pages.

 - Select the pages and page groups you would like to randomize.

 - Test.
 Test.
 Test!
 We recommend thoroughly testing your randomization settings to ensure that you've set up the randomization as you desire.

-- All built-in randomization features in SurveyGizmo utilize true randomization, meaning it will not ensure even representation of elements.
-Our Programming Services team can assist with balanced customization if you wish!
+- All built-in randomization features in SurveyGizmo utilize true randomization, meaning it will not ensure an even representation of elements.
+Our Professional Services team can assist with balanced customization if you wish!